 Remember this is a long journey, it took us a year from release of inpatient treatment at the hospital to weight restoration.
 Her mood unfortunately will worsen before out gets better.
 The men at the Minnesota semi starvation experiment also experienced a decrease in mood during refeeding: https://archive.org/stream/MenAndHunger#page/n45/mode/1up page 46

 Hang in there! __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11 in March 2017.
+Slowly refed for months on Ensures alone, followed by swap over with food at a snails pace.
+WR after a year at age 11 in March 2017.
 She is back to her old happy self and can eat anything put in front of her.
 Now working on intuitive eating.

 Reply with quote #11